Resource: aws_instance#

 resource.launch_template

 - (Optional) Specifies a launch template to configure the instance.
-Parameters configured on this resource will override the corresponding parameters in the Launch Template.
-See Launch Template Specification below for more details.monitoring
+Parameters configured on this resource will override the corresponding parameters in the launch template.
+The structure of this block is described below.monitoring

 - (Optional) Iftrue